RetroNynjah/Switchless-Multi-ROM-for-2364/README.md

 Example use cases:
 * ROM switch for the Commodore 1541 disk drive controlled by DOS commands.
-* Menu driven Kernal switch for Commodore C64 and Commodore C128
+* Menu driven Kernal switch for Commodore C64 (longboards)
 * You tell me

 Check the Applications folder for examples on how to use it for the use cases above.